 We are part of the larger School of Politics, Economics and International Relations.
 We have an active community of 20-30 PhD students.

 The University is ranked 10th in the UK for our research impact for Business and Management Studies (Times Higher Education Institutions Ranked by Subject, 2014, based on its analysis of REF 2014), with 100% of both our research impact and research environment judged to be world-leading or internationally excellent.
 (Research Excellence Framework, 2014).
-Find out more on our research pages.
-Research activity within the Department is broad and extensive; apart from the core fields of microeconomics, macroeconomics and econometrics our research staff is actively involved in research into financial econometrics, development economics and housing.
+Find out more on our research website.
+Research activity within the Department is broad and extensive; among our most active fields are business economics, development economics, behavioural economics, labour economics and sports economics.

 We have active collaborations with other departments within the University as well as with external institutions.

 Have an idea for a research proposal?

-If you already have an idea for a research proposal then take a look at our staff profiles to find the right supervisor for you.
-You can email them directly before you submit a full proposal.
+If you already have an idea for a research proposal then look at our staff profiles to find the right supervisor for you.
+You can email them directly before you submit a full proposal, though this isn't always necessary.

 Available PhD opportunities